Go to BrightWorks home

 Expected Hours of Work

 Hours of work are generally Monday through Friday, 8:00 a.m. to 4:30 p.m., but occasional events outside typical work hours, travel to the Minnesota Department of Education, and travel within the region are expected.
 Occasional travel outside of the region.
-Office specifics will vary by region.
+Office specifics will be determined.

 Other Duties